Urban Practitioners Cohort

 - Migration, Race and Global Cultural Dimensions; Preaching Reality

-During each in-person session, UPC will examine actual practices of Sabbath-keeping and renewal.
+During each session, the cohort will examine actual practices of Sabbath-keeping and renewal.
 With the assistance of Spiritual Directors and trained pastoral counselors, small group, and individual sessions are organized for self-reflection and fortifying coping skills to engage the changing pressures of ministry in an urban setting.

 A distinct aspect of this program is personal support offered to UPC.
 This support will be provided through five cohort mentors who will each support two urban practitioners.
 Cohort mentors will guide their two mentees in maintaining a contextual and global focus on their urban ministry ideas.
 Mentors will also assist mentees in clarifying their research questions.
 Moreover, each mentor will be asked to attend the pedagogical sessions with their mentees.
 As a result, mentors will be tasked with facilitating integrative discussion and learning with their mentees, using content from the pedagogical sessions and their ministry experiences, as a means to supporting and improving their mentees’ research and ministry practice.